carlotaprado/Drill1---Thesis-App-latest-version--Prado/README.md

 Thesis Search App: This Django application provides a platform for searching and managing academic thesis.
-It allows users to explore various thesis, add comments to the selected thesis, track thesis and add through log entries(admin pov).
+It allows users to explore various thesis and add comments to the selected thesis.
+Also track thesis, add comments and new thesis (admin pov).

 Installation: Clone the repository to your local machine (git clone https://github.com/(username)/thesis_search_app.git), navigate to the project directory (cd thesis_search_app), create and activate a virtual environment (optional but recommended),